 Aviation Human Factors And Safety

-Human factors refers to the field of study that attempts to identify the principles of human-machine interaction and applies those principles to the design and operation of engineered systems.
+Human factors refer to the field of study that attempts to identify the principles of human-machine interaction and applies those principles to the design and operation of engineered systems.
 Safety, generally considered a subset of human factors, is arguably the most important aspect of engineered systems that the study of human factors strives to improve.
 Although the range of engineered systems of interest in human factors is very wide, the human factors programs through the College of Aeronautics concentrate on human factors in aviation.

 Human factors and safety are paramount in all aspects of the modern aviation industry.
 Human factors in aviation examines the various characteristics of users and the systems in which they work.
 Aviation-related human factors studies range from aircraft cockpit design and maintenance methods and procedures to complex ground-based entities such as the National Airspace System.
 Human factors is now recognized as an indispensable component of systems design and evaluation, accident investigation and prevention, simulation, training, procedures development and system performance testing.
 Considerable research is being conducted in this field by government and private entities around the world.